England | Scotland | Wales | Northern Ireland | Ireland

 Dr Ratti qualified as a doctor in Liverpool in 1993.
 Since then she has worked in a diverse range of areas both in Australia and in the UK, including General Practice, Research and as a GP in Accident & Emergency.
-She has particular interests in Child Health, Womens Health and Psychological support.
-Dr Ratti works here as a Salaried GP doing two sessions a week on a Wednesday.
-She also provides adhoc sessional cover for other doctors when they are on leave.
+She is passionate about General Practice and has a special interest in paediatrics and gynaecology.
+Dr Ratti works here as a Salaried GP two sessions on a Wednesday and one session on a Thursday.

-Outside of the surgery she enjoys music, travel and is kept busy looking after her 2 young children.
+Outside the surgery she enjoys music, running and is kept busy looking after her 2 young children.

 MBBS MRCGP DFSRH

-Our practice nurses Clare Day (RGN) Jane Fox (RGN) and Helen Grainger (RGN) see patients for dressings, pill checks, cervical smears, family planning advice, immunisations (routine and travel) and other health matters such as Asthma Reviews.
+Our practice nurses Clare Day (RGN) Jane Fox (RGN) and Suzanne Nail (RGN) see patients for dressings, pill checks, cervical smears, family planning advice, immunisations (routine and travel) and other health matters such as Asthma Reviews.

-Diana Jemmett and Michelle Nicholls are our Health Care Assistants.
-They undertake a variety of clinical tasks including taking blood samples, doing blood pressure checks, ear syringing, and giving flu jabs.
-Sarah Stewart and Magdalena Jozwiak are our Phlebotomists.
+Diana Jemmett is our Health Care Assistant who undertakes a variety of clinical tasks including taking blood samples, doing blood pressure checks, ear syringing, and giving flu jabs.

 If you are not sure which member of the nursing team to see, please ask the receptionists and they will make sure that you are booked in with the right person.